mison22/billing/practice_problems.md

 ### 📋 Prompt

 **Interviewer says:**
-"Omada needs to integrate with multiple health data sources to track our members' health metrics.
+"A health tech company needs to integrate with multiple health data sources to track our members' health metrics.
 Design a service that pulls data from wearable devices like Fitbit, Apple Health, and Garmin.
 The service should collect step counts, weight, blood glucose, and activity data.
 We have about 50,000 active members, and we need to keep their data reasonably up-to-date throughout the day."

 **Follow-up info they'll give if you ask:**
 - Members can connect multiple devices